Vinayakrevankar/dataviz-project-proposal-1/README.md

 ---

-Prototype 5 - Spotify Song Popularity Over Time (Heatmap Visualization)
+Sketch 5 - Spotify Song Popularity Over Time (Heatmap Visualization)

 This sketch represents a Heatmap showing how the average popularity of music genres has changed from 2010 to 2019.
 The x-axis represents the year, and the y-axis represents music genres.
 The color intensity indicates the average popularity score — darker colors represent higher popularity.